gurrenm3/BTD-Mod-Helper/Wiki/IL2CPP-Is-Weird.md

 ## IL2CPP Overview

-Moderns Bloons games are coded in C# (as you hopefully know at this point) yet are able to played cross-platform on Mac, IOS, Android etc despite that not being C#'s strong suit.
+Modern Bloons games are coded in C# (as you hopefully know at this point) yet are able to be played cross-platform on Mac, IOS, Android etc despite that not being C#'s strong suit.
 This is accomplished by pretty much turning the C# Intermediary Language into C++, which is more compatible overall.
 Hence why it's called "IL2CPP".

 ## Why It Matters